 For describing family relationships, use terms such as: “birth mother,” “birth father,” and “birth parents.”
 This clear indication makes it so that we acknowledge the ones who gave birth to us, even if we don’t remain in their care.
 Saying these terms around the child will also help them differentiate the roles each parent has in their life.

 When talking to your child about their adoption, always reassure them that they belong in your family and that they are loved.
 The biggest dilemma they are facing at the moment could be a lack of attachment to their new family.
-If you are experiencing this with your child, check out this article on Acknowledge Attachment Issues For Your Child.
+If you are experiencing this with your child.
 Avoid talking to them about why their birth parents chose to place them for adoption, it will only confuse them further.

 When in Doubt, Avoid These Phrases